Reading Time: 9 minutes

 - What device they used to convert (Audience > Mobile > Overview)

 - And my favourite: How they came to your website (Acquisition > All Traffic > Channels)

 This type of information allows us to see exactly what is working, but also where it is working to make improvements.

 For example, do you have a higher Conversion Rate from Email or Referral visits?
 Focus on what you can do to get more traffic from those channels if they are converting best for you.

 As you can see, there is SO MUCH you can learn about your website and visitors from Google Analytics!
 And this is only scratching the surface…

-If you’re eager to learn more, check out our upcoming Google Analytics training workshops, including our Melbourne workshop, and subscribe to be notified of our future Google Analytics training, webinars and blog posts.
+If you’re eager to learn more, check out our upcoming Google Analytics training workshops and subscribe to be notified of our future Google Analytics training, webinars and blog posts.